Soil Texture Prediction with Bayesian Generalized Additive Models for Spatial Compositional Data: Simulation examples

+Gaussian priors with mean zero and standard deviation 10 were specified for the fixed-effect coefficients, which include the unpenalized (linear) component \(\boldsymbol{\beta}_j^F\) of each P-spline term (see \autoref{sec:GAMsCoDA}).
+The variance components \(\sigma_j^2\) governing the penalized part \(\mathbf{u}_j\) of each smooth term were assigned \texttt{brms}'s default half-Student-\(t\) prior with three degrees of freedom (\autoref{sec:GAMsCoDA}).
+The same default prior was used for the remaining standard deviations of the model, and the correlation matrix was assigned a Lewandowski, Kurowicka and Joe (LKJ) prior with regularization parameter set to 1.

+The fitted model successfully recovers the underlying smooth effects, as illustrated in \autoref{fig:s_sim_splines} and \autoref{fig:t_sim_splines}.
+Additionally, \autoref{fig:variances_sim_splines} shows the posterior distributions of the standard deviations and correlation parameter, confirming that the true values are well captured by the model.
 To further assess the performance of the model, we also represented the mean posterior predictive distribution alongside the original data.
 This visualization illustrates how well the model recovers the true underlying compositional structure in the simplex after applying the inverse ilr transformation.
-The plot provided in \autoref{fig:fitted_sim_splines} (Appendix) offers a clear diagnostic of the predictive fit, confirming the model’s ability to accurately capture the complex nonlinear relationships present in the simulated data.
+The plot provided in \autoref{fig:fitted_sim_splines} (Appendix) offers a clear diagnostic of the predictive fit, confirming the model's ability to accurately capture the complex nonlinear relationships present in the simulated data.

+We also examined how these results hold up under noisier or more strongly correlated data-generating settings, repeating the simulation across a full factorial grid of noise multipliers ($\kappa \in \{1,2,3,5,7,10\}$, scaling $\boldsymbol{\Sigma}$ in \autoref{eq:struct_spline}) and ilr-coordinate correlations ($\rho \in \{0.1, 0.5, 0.9\}$), for $6 \times 3 = 18$ combinations in total.
+Recovery of the univariate and bivariate smooth terms remained accurate across all noise levels and correlation values, with some expected degradation of the tensor-product surfaces at the highest noise levels; the corresponding CoDa-$R^2$ measures decreased monotonically with $\kappa$, consistently across all three correlation levels.
+Full results are provided in Online Resource 1 (Figures~S1--S7).
+Finally, to assess sensitivity to the prior specification, we refitted this same GAM simulation under several alternative prior choices for the spline coefficients and variance components.
+Resulting CoDa-$R^2$ values changed negligibly across specifications, suggesting robustness of the measure under reasonable prior choices (see Online Resource 2 for details).